wolfysdl/EA-OTools/README.md

 `-ignoreMatColor` - ignore material color (by default, material color will be multiplied with vertex color and stored as vertex color)

+`-startsWith` - filter files by prefix (when `-i` argument is folder)

+`-pad <size>` - pad resulting .o files to the specified size (in bytes).
+This option is ignored if the size of resulting file is greater than the specified value.

+`-padFsh <size>` - pad resulting .fsh files to the specified size (in bytes).
+This option is ignored if the size of resulting file is greater than the specified value.

 **Source code dependencies**

 * Visual Studio 2017/2019